-There was no short-term incentive ('STI') program in place during the reporting period.
+There was no short-term incentive ('STI') program in place during the reporting period, other than the Directors performance rights.

 The long-term incentives ('LTI') include long service leave and any share-based payments.

 Equity Incentive Plan (Incentive Plan)

 The Company has adopted an Incentive Plan to allow eligible participants to be issued securities in the Company.